KIDNEY TRANSPLANTS IN PETS

 This is an important ethical question for everyone involved in the transplantation program.
 It is no one’s wish to harm the donor animal who cannot voluntarily become an organ donor in the way a human can, nor is there a mechanism to harvest organs from comatose brain-damaged patients as might be done for humans.

 Feline kidney donors usually come from research facilities.
 These cats are classified as “specific pathogen free” which means they are free from infectious diseases.
-They are matched by blood typing and possibly blood cross-matching to the recipient cat (no other tissue-typing is necessary).
+They are matched by blood typing and potentially by tissue-typing depending on the transplant program.
 A research cat is selected and a kidney removed for the recipient.
 After the procedure, the owner of the recipient cat must adopt the donor.

 One enters the program with one cat and leaves with two cats.